rishi9504/SystemDesign/DDIABookNotes/myNotes.md

 ## Shared nothing architecture
 ## semi-synchronous config
 ## read-after-write consistency, also known as read-your-writes consistency
+## consistent prefix reads
+## convergent conflict resolution
+## Leaderless replication

+- There has been some interesting research into automatically resolving conflicts caused by concurrent data modifications.
+A few lines of research are worth mention‐
+ing:
+• Conflict-free replicated datatypes (CRDTs)  are a family of data structures for sets, maps, ordered lists, counters, etc. that can be concurrently edited by multiple users, and which automatically resolve conflicts in sensible ways.
+Some CRDTs have been implemented in Riak 2.0
+• Mergeable persistent data structures  track history explicitly, similarly to the Git version control system, and use a three-way merge function (whereas CRDTs use two-way merges).
+• Operational transformation is the conflict resolution algorithm behind col‐ laborative editing applications such as Etherpad and Google Docs .
+It was designed particularly for concurrent editing of an ordered list of items, such as the list of characters that constitute a text document.
+- Monotonic reads is a guarantee that this kind of anomaly does not happen.
+It’s a lesser guarantee than strong consistency, but a stronger guarantee than eventual con‐ sistency.

 - Replication means keeping a copy of the same data on multiple machines that are